devLuanRodrigues/devLuanRodrigues/README.md

       <li>Databases: Oracle SQL and PostgreSQL</li>
       <li>Front-end: HTML, CSS (with Bootstrap), and JavaScript</li>
     </ul>
-    Currently, I'm diving deeper into Angular as part of my learning journey in front-end development.
+    Currently, I'm diving deeper into React.js as part of my learning journey in front-end development.
     I'm always looking for new challenges and opportunities to sharpen my skills!
 Feel free to explore my repositories or get in touch.
   </p>
 </div>